MelvinPeepers/Sprint-Challenge-React-Wars/starwars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React.js is a JavaScript library.

+Apps created in React can handle complex updates and still feel quick and responsive.
+You can create many small, reusable files  which helps with maintainability.

+React is great for large programs that display a lot of changing data.

 - [ ] What does it mean to _think_ in react?

+React is very modular, so when you’re building a React app you want to break the UI into components and give them a hierarchy.
+You can build from the top-down or the bottom-up.
+For small projects, it’s easier to build top-down, for larger projects, it’s easier to build bottom-up.

 - [ ] Describe state.

+State is a fancy term for data that we have available in our application.
+You can think of state as the data your components need, and the ability your components have to update/access data that would need to be displayed by the component itself.

 - [ ] Describe props.

+Props are a way to pass data from parent to child.

 ## Project Set Up